-Intraperitoneal (IP) Chemotherapy (chemo) is a method that allows the chemo to be given into the belly.
+Intraperitoneal (IP) chemotherapy (chemo) is a way for chemo to be given into the belly.
 This lets the drug get to the cancer sites with fewer side effects to the rest of the body.

 IP chemo is given through the catheter of an implanted port.
-This port is placed beneath the skin in your belly during a brief procedure.
-(Figure 1)
+This port is placed under the skin in your belly during a brief procedure.

 IP chemo may be given while you are in the hospital or in the clinic.
 A nurse trained in giving chemo will give the drug.
 They will also watch you closely during the treatment.

 How Is Treatment Done

 You will have a needle placed through the skin and into the port.
 It will feel like an IV needle prick or a shot.
 Your skin may be numbed with numbing cream before the needle placement.

 The needle will be taped into place during the treatment.
 A small dressing covers the site.
 The needle will be removed when the treatment is done.